-The practice is situated within the geographical area of Trafford Clinical Commissioning Group (CCG).
+Duckinfield is situated within the geographical area of Tameside and Glossop Clinical Commissioning Group (CCG).

 The practice has a General Medical Services (GMS) contract.
 The GMS contract is the contract between general practices and NHS England for delivering primary care services to local communities.